sayantanmandal1/ai-resume-checker/README.md

 ## 📘 Overview

 **AI Resume Checker** is a full-stack intelligent system that evaluates candidate resumes against job descriptions and returns a score from 0 to 100, along with a pass/fail verdict.
-It leverages OpenAI's GPT-4 API for semantic analysis and scoring.
+It leverages OpenAI's GPT-3.5 Turbo API for semantic analysis and scoring.

 The system is deployed using Docker containers on [Render](https://ai-resume-checker-1-tsrs.onrender.com), and all CI/CD operations—linting, testing, deployment—are automated via GitHub Actions.
 Live at [Vercel](https://ai-resume-checker-nine.vercel.app/)